-- Take your nilotinib capsules as prescribed twice daily approximately every 12 hours.
-Take your capsules with a large glass of water on an empty stomach either 1 hour before or 2 hours after breakfast and supper. - Capsules must be taken whole.
+- Take your dabrafenib capsules as prescribed twice daily approximately every 12 hours.
+You may take your pills with a large glass of water on an empty stomach either 1 hour before or 2 hours after breakfast and supper. - Capsules must be taken whole.
 Do not open the capsules. - If you forget a dose, you may take it as soon as you remember if less than 6 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your capsules at the same time every day and in the same way (on an empty stomach).
+Try, however, to take your pills at the same time every day and in the same way (on an empty stomach).